Frequently Asked Questions

 Occasionally we may use other venues.

 We usually run our NLP Diploma, Core Coaching Skills and ILM Level 5 and 7 Certificate courses twice a year.
-Our NLP Practice Groups take place roughly every two months.
-Our NLP Practitioner course takes place usually once a year in the Autumn.
+Our Coach Practice Groups take place roughly every two-three months.
 Other courses take place from time to time.

 There are also a number of other hotels in the area – please search on-line.

 Please note that for our certificated courses, we always speak to all students around the time of booking so we can learn more about what you’re looking for from the course, which in turn helps us to help you to get the most from it.